mikesmullin/cpp11-14-17-examples/README.md

       - nix `gcc`: `#pragma message "compiler stdout will contain this..."`
       - mac `clang`: `#warning "compiler stdout will contain this..."`
   - Declarations may be repeated (no compiler error).
-    - A "forward declaration" is one that allows you to refer to it before it has been defined.
+    - A "forward declaration" is one that allows you to refe.-r to it before it has been defined.
       - This feature is required to achieve circular dependencies.
   - Definitions may not appear before declarations ("unresolved symbol").
   - Definitions must not be repeated ("already defined").
   - Declarations are not matched to their definitions until the linker phase.
-    - By default, all symbols are accessible outside of their translation unit unless `static` keyword is used. (has this special meaning when used outside of classes)
+    - By default, all symbols are accessible/linkable outside of their translation unit unless `static` keyword is used. (has this special meaning when used outside of classes)
-      - this is the opposite of modern module systems which require `export` keyword to expose a symbol.
+      - C++20 introduces the `module`, `import`, `export` keywords; these help avoid global namespace pollution.
   - `#include <>` (angle bracket) syntax searches std lib, system dirs, and include paths (intended for third-party/vendored headers).
   - `#include ""` (double-quote) syntax searches current directory, then include path (intended for project or user-authored headers).